-Whaling monument in Barrow, Alaska a Native whaling village.
+Whaling monument in Utqiaʻgʻvik (formerly known as Barrow), a Native whaling village..

 Western & Northern Alaska: These areas are mainly off the road system.
 In the north, winters are severe, and the sun makes only brief appearances.
 Midsummer days have no nightfall.
-Villages outside the hub communities of Nome, Kotzebue, and Barrow often have difficulty finding qualified professionals and technical employees.
+Villages outside the hub communities of Nome, Kotzebue and Utqiagʻvik often have difficulty finding qualified professionals and technical employees.
 The western Alaska towns of Bethel and Dillingham are sometimes in need of qualified medical, city government, and education professionals.
 Food and other purchases in the Alaska's Bush villages can cost twice the price than in urban areas.